OpenGradient/erc-onchain-agent/agent-erc.md

 }
 ```

-* AgentIterationResult : represents the outcome of one iteration of the agent.
+- `AgentIterationResult`: represents the outcome of one iteration of the agent.
 Can either be a finalAnswer  which indicates the agent has completed its task, or a tool invocation. finalAnswer is only present when isFinalAnswer is set to true , and the tool invocation fields are only set when isFinalAnswer is false
-* runNextIteration : executes a single iteration in the agent’s reasoning loop.
-All the parameters including midelId, agentName, agentDescription, inputDescription, tools must be supplied from the agent contract. agentReasoning should be initially empty, however, after each iteration, clients should append the latest agentReasoning string from the AgentIterationResult returned by the last runNextIteration invocation.
+- `runNextIteration`: executes a single iteration in the agent’s reasoning loop.
+All the parameters including `modelId`, `basePrompt`, `inputDescription`, `tools` must be supplied from the agent contract. agentReasoning should be initially empty, however, after each iteration, clients should append the latest agentReasoning string from the `AgentIterationResult` returned by the last `runNextIteration` invocation.

 ### Agent client interface